 Page 2 of 3

-Typical for most tele zoom lenses the Panasonic produces a low level of distortions.
+Typical for most tele zoom lenses the Panasonic produces a low level of distortion.
 The lens shows slight pincushion distortion (~1%) at 100mm changing to slight barrel distortion at 300mm (~0.3%).
 This is nothing to worry about in field conditions.

 If you move your mouse cursor over the image you can switch to the corresponding non-corrected results.